vcidst/minimal-mistakes/_posts/2016-09-16-markets-on-election.md

 {% include toc title="Contents" icon="file-text" %}

-**Sourcecode** You can also read [another version of this post](http://shailendra.me/analysis/markets-on-election-code/) that also has all the R code I used for analysis and generating plots.{: .notice}
+**Sourcecode** You can also read [another version of this post](http://shailendra.me/analysis/markets-on-election-code/) that also has all the R code I used for analysis and generating plots.
+{: .notice}

 Source
 ------